geojeff/busser/README.md

 The latest mauritslamers version of garçon includes a start for handling of bundles and also includes use of special components from SproutCore itself.
-The development of Waiter will include coverage of bundle support, and may also incorporate these SproutCore components, especially if they are packaged in dedicated npm modules, per discussion with mauritslamers.
+The development of Busser will include coverage of bundle support, and may also incorporate these SproutCore components, especially if they are packaged in dedicated npm modules, per discussion with mauritslamers.

-The node.js modules prompt and color were successfully used in linelizer, so it will be easy to add their use to Waiter. prompt will be useful for making a version for new users that prompts them for their project file name, app name or version, build action, etc. And the colors module can be used for custom reporting from the server and in analysis printouts.
+The node.js modules prompt and color were successfully used in linelizer, so it will be easy to add their use to Busser. prompt will be useful for making a version for new users that prompts them for their project file name, app name or version, build action, etc. And the colors module can be used for custom reporting from the server and in analysis printouts.

 Format the docco presentation by customizing docco css for the project.

-Make Waiter into an installable npm module.
+Make Busser into an installable npm module.

-Review the url, urlFor, and similar functions in Waiter, which were not substantially changed from garçon, to see if all of that can be simpler.
+Review the url, urlFor, and similar functions in Busser, which were not substantially changed from garçon, to see if all of that can be simpler.

 Add tests, using vows perhaps, but take a fresh look at mocha and any other